Goiânia accident: Health outcomes

 News of the radiation incident was broadcast on local, national, and international media.
 Within days, nearly 130,000 people in Goiânia flooded local hospitals, concerned that they might have been exposed.
-Of those, 249 were indeed found to be contaminated – some with radioactive residue still on their skin – through the use of Geiger counters.
+Through the use of Geiger counters, 249 were found to be contaminated, some with radioactive residue still on their skin.
 Eventually, twenty people showed signs of radiation sickness and required treatment.

 Fatalities

 Ages in years are given, with dosages listed in grays (Gy).
+For reference, the LD_{1}, LD_{50} and LD_{99} is 2.5, 5 and 8 Gy, respectively.